contemplata/contemplata/README.md

 The web-server is implemented in [Snap](http://snapframework.com/), a [Haskell](https://www.haskell.org/) web framework.
-It handles regular HTTP requests (used to list the files, general administration work, etc.) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) requests, the latter used to communicate with the front-end annotation application.
+It handles regular HTTP requests (used to list the files, general administration work, etc.) as well as [WebSocket](https://en.wikipedia.org/wiki/WebSocket) requests, the latter used to communicate with the front-end annotation application.

-The front-end is implemented in [Elm][elm], a Haskell-like language which compiles to javascript.
+The front-end is implemented in [Elm][elm], a Haskell-like language which compiles to JavaScript.
 It allows the actual annotation of the files in the dababase.
 Being a high-level language, Elm allows to implement sophisticated annotation-related functionality relatively quickly.

 # Installation